uozuAho/pandemic_ddd/readme.md

   - some leftover epidemic scenarios:
     - epidemic can trigger outbreak
     - add to fuzz test: all cities have 0 <= x <= 3 cubes of any colour
+- add validation/invariant checks to game, disable for tests
 - implement all game rules at https://www.ultraboardgames.com/pandemic/game-rules.php
   - alternate: https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnxzcGlsbGVyZWdsfGd4OjQ2YTMzM2E1NDg4ZGQwNzE
 - later